pburkholder/cheffian-patterns/0_pattern_template.md

 Pattern subject
 ===============

 Summary.
-Note that Peter B. is not wedding to this template.
+Note that Peter B. is not wedded to this template.
 Just needed something here to start with.

+Maturity level: Beginner/Intermediate/Advanced/Expert
+(Are there patterns that are beginner only?)

 Description
 -----------